Fangcun station: Incidents

+Station closure due to COVID restrictions

+During COVID-19 pandemic control rules from 29 May to 24 June 2021, the station's services had been largely restricted, as from 3 June the station only allowed exiting, and from 7 June the station suspended service.
+It reopened in the afternoon of 24 June.

 Line 11

 The current Line 11 station was originally selected in the 1997 "Guangzhou Urban Rapid Rail Traffic Line Network Planning Study (Final Report)" for Route 5 of Scheme B and the "Super Ring" scheme for the 2008 Rail Transit Network Planning.
 In 2009, when the initial specification plan was made, it was planned to have a station at Fangcun to intersect with Line 1.
 In 2012, Line 11 was included in the 12th Five-Year Plan for Rail Transportation in Guangzhou and was approved, and Fangcun Station was also established.

 In order to cooperate with the construction of the station of Line 11, from 16 March 2019 till the line opening, the second phase of the construction enclosure was implemented on the section from Huadi Avenue North to Mingxin Road on Fangcun Avenue Middle, in which the pipeline will be relocated, the main structure of the station will be constructed in the enclosed area and some bus lines will be rerouted.
 The construction of the main structure of the station began on 28 April 2019, the foundation pit was fully excavated on 27 May 2020, the main structure was topped out on 15 November 2020.
 The "three rights" transfer was completed on 30 July 2024.

 In addition, Line 11 was originally planned to have a transfer node with Line 19, as well as part of the structure of Line 19 station on the fourth basement level.
 However, the reservation plan has been cancelled since the reserved line originally for Line 19 of this station was transferred to Line 28, and since then the current station of Line 28 has been changed to the west of the existing station.
+At the same time, during construction of Line 11, a transfer node to Lines 22 and 28 has been set up at the western end of the platforms, but it was not implemented due to the high construction risk and the need to pass underneath the Line 1 station body.

 On 28 December 2024, Line 11 was opened and put into use, and the station became an interchange station.